-Figure 9: (a) Stream allocation for slow increases in policy service allocation, (b) Stream allocation for fast increases in policy service allocation
+Figure 7.
+Stream allocation for slow increases in policy service allocation

-1.2.3.2.4 Policy Service Resource Allocation: Fast Increases
+1.2.3.5 Policy Service Resource Allocation: Fast Increases

 In the next experiment, we again isolate the effect of increasing allocations by the PS, this time using faster increases in those allocations.
 When a new request arrives from a data transfer client to the PS, the PS allocates 16 streams (concurrency level of 4) to the client.
 Each time a client completes two transfers, it requests an updated allocation from the PS.
 When additional resources are available, the PS provides 4 additional streams, allowing the client to increase its concurrency by 1.
-As in the last experiment, the client does no performance-based adaptation.
-It only updates its concurrency level to use the allocated streams provided by the PS.
-These parameters are summarized in Table VIII.
+As in the last experiment, the transfer client does no performance-based adaptation.
+It sets its concurrency level to use the allocated streams provided by the PS.
+These parameters are summarized in Table VII.